gioblu/NPC-Forge/docs/development.md

 How this compares to established NLU frameworks?
 [Rasa](https://github.com/rasahq/rasa) and [NLP.js](https://github.com/axa-group/nlp.js/) are heavy and rely on machine learning classifiers and training pipelines, [ChatScript](https://github.com/ChatScript/ChatScript) is massive with a notoriously steep learning curve.
 NPC-Forge strips all that away, requiring zero training, specifying a powerful and flexible data format, and featuring a surprisingly capable parser small enough to run on a micro-controller.

-### Let's connect it to VS Code
+### Let's connect it to Copilot
-I have developed my own NPC and connected it to VS Code Copilot to let it take care of a subset of the prompts I was before sending to Claude, it is not an LLM, and it is instantaneous!
+I have developed my own NPC and connected it to Copilot to handle a subset of the prompts I was before sending to Claude, it is not an LLM, and it is instantaneous!
 I suspect this is the first time anyone see a deterministic agent using a LLM harness, although, I believe, this will be the prevalent topic in the near future:

 It is ironic to think that Copilot's recent price hikes are what finally pushed me to dedicate time to this software.
 Maybe it's just the lifecycle of corporate SaaS?
 In any case, I believe that harnesses like Copilot and Pi should rely on deterministic NPCs like TERMy and route to a heavy LLM only as a last resort.
 Continuing to waste compute and electricity on trivial tasks is expensive and irresponsible.